flare-labs-ltd/fasset-bots/README.md

 ## Why you should use it

 To make profit.
-All you can lose are gas fees (which on the Flare network are very cheap) as the contract will revert if it does not make any profit.
+All you can lose are gas fees (which on the Flare network are very cheap) as flash loan eliminates the need for any kind of initial investment.
 Also you are helping the system secure itself against bad debt, which happens if price changes end up making an agent back less than the value of their minted f-assets.

 ## Assumptions

+The two assumptions are:

-The main assumption is the healthy ecosystem of liquidity pool providers that function over the flare network and make it possible to exchange large amounts of agent collateral for f-asset keeping the price aligned with the flare price oracle.
+- A healthy ecosystem of liquidity pool providers that function over the flare network and make it possible to exchange large amounts of agent collateral for f-asset keeping the price aligned with the flare price oracle.
 Note that Flare uses v2-uniswap inspired dex called [blazeswap](https://blazeswap.xyz/).

-Another requirement is the f-asset flash loan accessibility.
-This will be solved soon by making agent's collateral flash-loanable.
+- Flash loan accessibility of the agent's collateral token.
+This is meant to be solved soon by making agent's collateral flash-loanable.

 ## How it works

-Every agent in the f-asset system holds two types of collatera - vault and pool.
+Every agent in the f-asset system holds two types of collateral - vault and pool.
 Vault collateral is usually a stablecoin, and pool collateral is always the wrapped native token.
 The implemented arbitrage strategy using a liquidated agent follows the steps below:
 - flash loan an optimal value of vault collateral,
 - swap vault collateral for f-asset on a given dex,
 - liquidate obtained f-asset and receive vault and pool collateral,